Cranberry Orange Pecan Scottish Shortbread

 Serving & Storage

-1. Enjoy the cranberry orange pecan shortbread once cooled, with a cup of tea or coffee (or Whisky if you prefer).
+1. Enjoy cranberry orange pecan shortbread once cooled, with a cup of tea or coffee (or Whisky if you prefer).

 2. Once cooled, store Scottish shortbread in an airtight tin or container for at least 7 days.
-I find storing cakes & biscuits in a metal cookie or cake tin to help keep them fresh longer.
-I once shipped homemade shortbread from Scotland to America, well wrapped inside a tight-fitting cake tin.
-Delivery took 2 weeks, but the shortbread was still good!
+I find storing cakes & biscuits in a metal cookie or cake tin helps keep them fresh longer.

 DIFFICULTY LEVEL: easy, beginner